 - Natural Gas Home Generators: These are the big boys; some can provide power to an entire house indefinitely.
 They run on either natural gas or liquid propane that is piped into the house from a municipal plant.
 This kind of emergency home generator is permanently fixed to the outside of a house, not unlike a central air conditioning unit.
 If your concerns are strictly to provide power to your home during outages, then these are the way to go.
 Since they have a direct gas line hooked into them, you don’t have to worry about filling tanks.
 They are also set to turn on automatically when your power goes out, so you don’t even have to turn them on.

 - Select Circuit: As the name implies, a select circuit home generator will automatically provide power to some, but not all, of your home’s electric devices.
 The ones that get the power are determined before installation, and only those are connected to the generator.
 This saves money initially because the generator doesn’t have to be as large, and it will save money as the machine is running as well by saving fuel.
 These will keep lights and appliances in important rooms (like the living room and kitchen) functioning for as long as the blackout persists.

 - Whole House: Basically the King Kong of home generators, these are expensive to buy and to run.
 If you have the means, however, and want to be sure that everything in your house runs for as long as necessary, these are for you.
 They have liquid cooled engines like an automobile, and can produce up to 45 kilowatts of energy at a time.
-The price ranges from the $1000s to the $10,000s, but owning one will insure that you will never be left in the dark.
+Whole house generators cost from the $1,000s to the $10,000s, but owning one will ensure that you will never be left in the dark.
 Ever.